CartoDB/torque/docs/support/02-contribute.md

 ## Completing documentation

-Torque.js documentation is located in ```docs/```.
-That folder is the content that appears in the [Developer Center](http://carto.com/developer-center/torque-js/).
+Auth API documentation is located in ```docs/```.
+That folder is the content that appears in the [Developer Center](http://carto.com/developer-center/auth-api/).
 Just follow the instructions described in [contributing code](#contributing-code) and after accepting your pull request, we will make it appear online :).

 **Tip:** A convenient, easy way of proposing changes in documentation is by using the GitHub editor directly on the web.
 You can easily create a branch with your changes and make a PR from there.